spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-customer-account-management-feature.md

 {% info_block errorBox "Included features" %}

 The following feature integration guide expects the basic feature to be in place.
-The current feature integration guide only adds:
+The current feature integration guide only adds the following functionalities:
 * Redirect support for Customer login functionality.
 * Password set and reset console commands for customers.
 * Double opt-in for customer registration.